 1.Preheat the oven to 400 F/ 200 C/ gas mark 6.
 Line a large baking sheet with parchment paper and set aside.

-3. Roast for 40 minutes (or until golden and fully cooked) turning once halfway through cooking.
+5. Roast: Place in the centre of the oven and roast for 40 minutes (or until golden and fully cooked) turning once halfway through cooking.
 Remove from the oven.

-Make it vegan
+How to make it vegan

 This mashed swede is easy to veganise if required.
 Use either oat or almond milk instead of regular milk and substitute plant-based spread for butter.
 You can omit the yogurt (and add a little more milk) or substitute silken tofu.
-I recommend adding a drop of vinegar (approx. 1 tsp) into the mash (in place of the yogurt).
+I recommend adding a drop of vinegar or lemon juice (approx. 1 tsp) into the mash (in place of the yogurt).

 Do I have to use a blender